What is a submission?

 How do I make a submission?

 Submissions can be made during a project’s consultation period.
 You can send us your submission electronically or in hard copy.
-You can send us your ideas in a Word document, a pdf file, or in the body of the email.
+You can send us your ideas in a Word document, a pdf file, or in the body of the email, or by completing the form on the Submissions page.

 Submissions do not have to follow a particular format.
 We prefer you to answer the questions we ask in the consultation paper, but you do not have to answer all of them.
 You can provide as much detail as you like – the more the better, as long as it is relevant.